Does your dog need a new toy? We’ve tested and reviewed some of the best dog toys to help you keep your pet entertained.

 These vinyl options don’t tend to be very robust, and it can be easy for your dog to break off and eat a piece.
 More seriously, they commonly contain chemicals that can be toxic to your dog.
 Things like Phthalates can cause organ damage and have even been shown to increase the chance of developing cancer.

 Similarly, some tennis balls often contain traces of lead.
 This can lead to serious gastrointestinal and nervous system issues.

-In 2007, there was a report released by Consumer Affairs which claimed that toxic lead, chromium, arsenic and cadmium were found in Chinese-sourced pet toys sold by WalMart.
+In 2007, there was a report released by Consumer Affairs that claimed that toxic lead, chromium, arsenic, and cadmium were found in Chinese-sourced pet toys sold by Walmart.
 While some vets argued the quantities present were unlikely to present a serious health risk, selecting a toy with transparent material information makes sense.

 Always do your research before buying a dog toy.
 At a minimum, find out where a toy is manufactured and what material it’s made from.
-If this information isn’t readily available, in my opinion, it’s best not to risk it.
+If this information isn’t readily available, it’s best not to risk it.

 Squeakers can also cause your dog to become over-aroused, so short play sessions are best – for your sanity too!

 Tip: Squeaky dog toys can also be used as a zero-calorie reward during training, although they are best avoided in a class environment.

 It’s vital that a dog toy is easy to wash.
 Slobber or food can gather on rubber or soft materials, and, if they can’t be cleaned properly, can harbor unhygienic germs and bacteria.

 Soft dog toys should be machine washable.
 This makes it easy to kill any bacteria that might be living on the toy.